Photographing A Big Handed Woman In The Backstreets Of Kolkata

 Why It's Important To Adapt To Changing Circumstances

 I'm very comfortable making photos of strangers.
 But I prefer making interactive portraits, rather than candid images of folks I observe through the camera.
 What I tried to do in this image was to embed a street feel into a formal portrait.
-I think the slightly chaotic appearance of this highly composed image is representative of the experience of the backstreets of Kolkata and so many others India cities.
+I think the slightly chaotic appearance of this highly composed image is representative of the experience of the backstreets of Kolkata and so many other cities in India.

 In this case dark shadows mask her eyes and, as a consequence, allow the viewer to journey down the length of her arms towards, what appears to be, strong man-like hands.
 It's just an ambiguous element within this particular picture that I find pleasing.
 I hope you do to.

-How A Photo Can Explore Alternate Notions Of Beauty
+How Your Photos Can Explore Alternate Notions Of Beauty

-Is the photo beautiful?
+Is the photo at top of this post beautiful?
 Well, that's for you to decide.
 I feel it has a certain, alternate beauty based more on the color palette and physical elements within the frame than any notion of a pleasing likeness of the primary subject depicted.

 It's important to understand that, in reality, such definitions are fluid and any apparent demarcation between genres is really only there to help folks understand how to make sense of certain photographs.
 There are documentary photographers who work as photojournalists just as there are photojournalists who work in the documentary tradition.